dotnet/runtime/src/tools/illink/docs/error-codes.md

 #### `IL2050`: Correctness of COM interop cannot be guaranteed

 - P/invoke method 'method' declares a parameter with COM marshalling.
 Correctness of COM interop cannot be guaranteed after trimming.
 Interfaces and interface members might be removed.

+#### `IL2051`: Property element does not contain attribute 'name'

+- An attribute element declares a property but this does not specify its name or is empty.

+#### `IL2052`: Property 'propertyName' could not be found

+- An attribute element has property 'propertyName' but this could not be found.

+#### `IL2053`: Invalid value 'propertyValue' for property 'propertyName'

+- The value 'propertyValue' used in a custom attribute annotation does not match the type of the attribute's property 'propertyName'.

+#### `IL2054`: Invalid argument value 'argumentValue' for attribute 'attribute'

+- The value 'argumentValue' used in a custom attribute annotation does not match the type of one of the attribute's constructor arguments.
+The arguments used for a custom attribute annotation should be declared in the same order the constructor uses.